polyipseity/information/special/academia/HKUST/PHYS 1002/schedule.md

   - language/in/English
 ---

+# schedule

-# HKUST PHYS 1002 schedule
+- HKUST PHYS 1002

 For 2024 Summer.